 The physical and physiological benefits of cycling are well-documented.
-To wit, health enthusiast Emily Cronkleton details how cycling is a low impact exercise that can help in weight maintenance, lower body strengthening, core enhancement, and balance improvement.
+To wit, health enthusiast Alek Asaduryan details how cycling is a low impact exercise that can help in weight maintenance, lower body strengthening, core enhancement, and balance improvement.
 Indeed, writer James Gonzales notes how such exercise is crucial to maintaining good health, which is why it's important to set aside time for it during the week.
 However, cycling can do more for you than you think, as it can also benefit your brain both structurally and functionally.
 Here's how.

 1. Cycling makes you happy.